awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBSnapshot.Oracle.md

 When Oracle stops providing patches for a version, and Amazon RDS deprecates the version, you can upgrade your snapshots that correspond to the deprecated version\.
 For more information, see [Oracle engine version management](USER_UpgradeDBInstance.Oracle.md#Oracle.Concepts.Patching)\.

 The following snapshot upgrades are currently supported\.
+You can't upgrade a snapshot and downgrade the minor version\.
+For example, you can't upgrade a snapshot from the 11\.2\.0\.4 October 2020 PSU to the 19\.0 July 2020 PSU\.

 ****